Bug report #18007

 critical and separate issue).

-#2 Updated by Alessandro Pasotti almost 3 years ago
+#2 Updated by Alessandro Pasotti over 3 years ago

 - Pull Request or Patch supplied changed from No to Yes

 - Status changed from Open to In Progress

 Thanks for filing this, the root of this issue and of others related issues as well is that the default widget for "double" is now the spinbox widget, that has a fixed number of decimal places .